mikiTesf/ppd/README.md

   -f FORMAT, --format FORMAT
                         The file format of the download.
-PDF, JWPUB, EPUB, BRL or RTF (defaults to JWPUB) -o, --link-only       Only show download links (publications will not be downloaded) -r, --hierarchy       Create a directory hierarchy into which downloads will be saved (see the note under 'downloads:')
+PDF, JWPUB, EPUB, BRL or RTF (defaults to JWPUB) -o, --link-only       Only show download links (publications will not be downloaded) -r, --hierarchy       Create a directory hierarchy in the current working directory in which downloaded publications will be saved.
+The hierarchy follows the following pattern:
+                                <publication-type>/<publication-language>/<publication-year>/

+                        For example if you download all public Watchtowers of 2020 in the Amharic language, this is what the file tree for the downloads will look like: wp/
+                                        └── AM
+                                            └── 2020
+                                                ├── wp_AM_202001.extn
+                                                ├── wp_AM_202005.extn
+                                                └── wp_AM_202009.extn
   -c, --cont            Continue fetching links for releases of the specified publication
                         until the end of the year (see the last example below) -v, --version         show program's version number and exit